tahaMertAgim29/Potential-Crime-Type-Prediction/README.md

 * Los Angeles Crime Dataset has been used
 * Building Summary (Daily) has been made
 * Time Series Optimization has been made (Which window size is the best to be chosen)
-* Rare Label Filtering has been made (by Min-Max count)
+* Rare Label Filtering has been made (by Min-Max count, For RNN we looked num of classes)
-* 5 Different Models have been used
+* 5 Different Models have been used (For RNN we used LSTM)
 * Outputs